nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 JeeqTracker data are saved as a JSON file "[JAR file location]/data/jeeqtracker.json".
 If you are an advanced user, you are welcome to update data directly by editing that data file.

-> <div markdown="span" class="alert alert-danger">:exclamation: **Danger**: If your changes to the data file makes its format invalid, JeeqTracker will discard all data and start with an empty data file at the next run.
+> <div markdown="span" class="alert alert-danger">:exclamation: Danger: If your changes to the data file makes its format invalid, JeeqTracker will discard all data and start with an empty data file at the next run.

 ### Archiving data files `[coming in v2.0]`